F-Stack/f-stack/dpdk/doc/guides/windows_gsg/build_dpdk.rst

 	http://mesonbuild.com/Getting-meson.html#installing-meson-and-ninja-with-the-msi-installer%22

-Recommended version is either Meson 0.47.1 (baseline) or the latest release.
+Recommended version is Meson 0.57.

+Versions starting from 0.58 are unusable with LLVM toolchain because of a `Meson issue <https://github.com/mesonbuild/meson/issues/8981>`_.

 Install the Backend
 -------------------